 - a.
 Acceptability: Provide a statement of the ongoing acceptability of the programme to the relevant academic, industrial and professional communities.
-Provide evidence that the graduate profile is being achieved in this section if not covered in 1(b). - b.
-Assessment and moderation procedures: Provide a statement on the ongoing appropriateness of methods of assessment including any procedures for external assessment or moderation.
-Comment on the overall student achievement in the programme e.g. key courses. - c.
+Provide evidence that the graduate profile is being achieved. - b.
+Assessment procedures and student performance: Provide a statement on the ongoing appropriateness of methods of assessment including any procedures for external assessment. - c.
 Data: Provide information on student numbers actually enrolling and completing.
 This should be provided in an easily interpreted format with a commentary. - d.
-Programme evaluation and review: Provide a summary evaluation of the programme including comment on ongoing adequacy and appropriateness of the programme's title, regulations, aims, stated learning outcomes and internal coherence.
-Provide a statement about any other reviews of the programme.
-If the programme has been subject to any external reviews e.g. by professional or accreditation bodies, include, where relevant, a statement of intention, or revisions, to address any shortfall identified in an external review. - e.
-Continuation or discontinuation: Provide a statement indicating whether it is the university's intention to continue or discontinue the qualification/subject.
+Programme evaluations: If the programme has been subject to any external reviews e.g. by professional or accreditation bodies, include, where relevant, a statement of intention, or revisions, to address any shortfall identified in an external review. - e.
+Continuation or discontinuation: A statement indicating whether it is the university's intention to continue or discontinue the qualification/subject.
 Where the university is continuing the qualification/subject, a summary of other actions to be taken to support that continuation must be included.
-Also state when the programme is intended to be next reviewed.